 - Paralegals work in private legal practice and in the legal departments of a range of bodies.
-These include government, local authorities, insurance companies and Sheriff Officer’s firms, the Registers of Scotland and voluntary organisations such as Citizens’ Advice Bureaux.
+These include government, local authorities, insurance companies and Sheriff Officer’s firms, the Registers of Scotland and voluntary organisations such as Citizens’ Advice Scotland.

 - Most paralegals specialise in a particular area of law but others may choose to change job to get a broad range of experience.

 - Some paralegals choose to move on by qualifying as professional lawyers through the part time LLB degree at the University of Strathclyde or the Open University.